soapchan/BazaarGPT-2/README.md

 BazaarGPT is a tool that uses AI to help people understand complex bazaar information more easily.
 It takes all the complicated numbers and makes them simple to understand, especially for beginners.
 ## Table of Contents

+1. Usage
-1. Introduction
+2. Introduction
-2. Getting Started
+3. Getting Started
-3. Installation
-4. Configuration
+4. Installation
-5. Usage
+5. Configuration
 6. Features
 7. Dependencies
 8. Troubleshooting
 9. License

+## Features

+- AI generated descriptions of the item's economy.
+- Real-time data fetching from Hypixel Skyblock Bazaar.
+- Detailed Markdown reports on item trends and statistics.
+- Available API function for further 3rd party expansion.

 ## Getting Started